tarekauel/tk1progex1/theory/ex5/ex5.md

 Another, more cirtical problem is, that the subscription message would be flooded within the network infinitely because of the cyclic chain (5->4->2->3->5->...).
-This is also the reason why router 5 in the solution above does forward the subscription updates of router 3 and 4 only to router 6.

 One way to solve this problem is to remove either of the brokers 3 and 4.
 Another way to solve the problem is to create an acyclic tree - e.g. by using the spanning